 Then, measure the resistance between rear camera connector and grounding.
-Resistance value of pin 30 is 303, which is abnormal.
+The resistance value of pin 30 is 303, which is abnormal.
 The reference resistance value of pin 30 should be 537 or so.

 Take down the logic board.
 Then attach the logic board to PCB Holder.
 Then take down capacitor C2300 with Hot Air Gun at 320℃.
 Then measure the resistance between pin 30 and grounding again.
-Resistance value of pin 30 is 300, which is abnormal.
+The resistance value of pin 30 is 300, which is abnormal.